codeOfRobin/Questions-to-ask-your-interviewer-iOS/README.md

 # Foreword
 These are a few questions I've gathered based on my experiences in a few orgs.
-PRs welcome! (especially on culture/diversity topics)
+PRs welcome! (especially on culture and diversity topics)

 # Questions to ask